 The first thing I do before anything else on these beemers is run a external ground.
 This will quickly determine if we have a broken ground strap.

-This will especially look good to your customer if they come for a second opinion and you confirm they do not need the BMW starter replacement that shop xyz tried selling them.
+This will especially look good to your customer if they come for a second opinion and you confirm they do not need the BMW starter replacement that shop XYZ tried selling them.
 This will also go over well with the wife and make you look awesome if you are a weekend mechanic.

 Try to crank it over.
-If the starter engages it’s the ground.
-Just try it a few times to be sure.
-Find the ground strap that is broken.
+If the starter engages it’s the ground strap 100% Just try it a few times to be sure.
+Start looking and find the ground strap that is broken.
 The grounds are located in different locations depending on the year, usually they are connected to the motor mount arm on the BMW.

 Still no start? no worries, lets move on.

 Looking at the engine, on the passenger side there is a cover for main junction points.
-The crank signal wire is located in this box, it is easier to get to for testing rather than trying to get to the starter itself.
+The crank signal wire is located in this box, it is much easier to get to for testing rather than trying to get to the starter itself.

 It is the fatter white wire, as seen here…

 Once we have access to the correct wire, we use our power probe to tap in and back probe the signal wire, we can now see if the starter activation signal is present while cranking.

 Now we have checked our ground and signal to the starter, the last thing to confirm is main power to the starter motor.
 This is the feed wire that sends the big amperage to the motor.

-I use a long screwdriver to touch the lug on the starter motor and then use a power probe to check voltage by touching the probe to the screwdriver.
+I use a long screwdriver to touch the lug on the starter motor and use a power probe to check voltage by touching the probe to the screwdriver.

-If all of these grounds and voltages are correct its time to get to work replacing that starter.
+If all of the grounds and voltages are correct it’s time to get to work replacing that starter.

 Great, so now it’s time to replace the starter assembly, we have a good diagnoses and we know that’s the problem.
 The very first thing to do here is disconnect the battery, this will prevent any issues with shorting out the main power feed wire when working.